2006 – Where We Begin our Journey

-To provide our students’ additional facilities and resources, we acquired Mont Rose House in 2018 and spent 12 Million to make it state of the art campus.
+To provide our students’ additional facilities and resources, we acquired Mont Rose House in 2018 and we spent 12 million to make it a state of the art campus for our students.

 Currently, Mont Rose House has been our powerhouse for admissions, lessons, employability, and more.
 We hold more than 800 students in total spread across our three different campuses.
 Our journey began 15 years ago to date, yet we still have so much further to go.
 Mont Rose College strives to continue providing higher education to the people in our communities.